 10.15.14 | Trades and Technical Programs

-If you like working with your hands and don't want to sit behind a desk all day, maybe you'd like a HACR career.
-As the economy improves and construction continues to see an upward swing, the need for the specialized services of HACR-trained professionals should also grow.
-Jobs for HACR mechanics and installers are expected to grow faster than average through 2022, and according to the Pennsylvania Department of Labor and Industry, entry level pay for someone in the profession was nearly $35,000 based on September 2014 job postings.
-Did you know that you could train to become a heating, air conditioning and refrigeration technician in as little as 12 months?
+If you like working with your hands and don't want to sit behind a desk all day, maybe you'd like a HVACR career.
+As the economy improves and construction continues to see an upward swing, the need for the specialized services of HVACR-trained professionals should also grow.
+Jobs for HVACR mechanics and installers are expected to grow faster than average through 2022, and according to the Pennsylvania Department of Labor and Industry, entry level pay for someone in the profession was nearly $35,000 based on September 2014 job postings.
+Did you know that you could train to become a heating, ventillation, air conditioning and refrigeration technician in as little as 12 months?

 Program lengths vary.
 Not all programs available at all locations.
 Job placement not guaranteed.
 Financial aid is available to students who qualify.
 For federally mandated program information, visit yti.edu/disclosures.